AusDTO/dta-website/pages/what-we-do/partnerships/communities.md

 The communities are open to anyone in local, state, territory and federal government to join.

-We are [currently expanding and updating our guidance](https://www.dta.gov.au/standard/design-guides/) to help Australian Government teams understand and meet the Digital Service Standard.
+We continue to [expand and update our guidance](https://www.dta.gov.au/standard/design-guides/) to help teams across government understand and meet the Digital Service Standard.

 ## Content design community

 This is a community for people who write, edit or manage content in any part of the Australian government (including state and local government).
-Members can contribute ideas to the [GOV.AU Content Guide](https://guides.service.gov.au/content-guide/).
+Members can contribute ideas to the [Content Guide](https://guides.service.gov.au/content-guide/).

 [Join the content design community](https://docs.google.com/a/digital.gov.au/forms/d/1FDc92Hb2VXa0DBf03CCOXK2ih5SfF7aNFrFscj7W09s/viewform?edit_requested=true) (you need a ‘gov.au’ email address).